-The Company had no other-than-temporary impairments of its investments for the three months ended March 31, 2016 or the twelve months ended December 31, 2015.
-As of March 31, 2016 and December 31, 2015, all of the Company's investments had maturity dates within two years.
-The Company had no material realized losses or other-than-temporary impairments of available-for-sale securities.
+The Company had no other-than-temporary impairments of its investments for the six months ended June 30, 2016 or the twelve months ended December 31, 2015.
+As of June 30, 2016 and December 31, 2015, all of the Company's investments had maturity dates within two years.
+The Company had no material realized losses or other-than-temporary impairments of available-for-sale securities as of the six months ended June 30, 2016.
 Sangamo has the intent and ability to hold the investment for a period of time sufficient to allow for any anticipated recovery in the market value.
-No investments were other-than-temporarily impaired.